peter6468/jazz/README.md

+Giphy Clicky
+Giphy Clicky is a memory game built on react.

+It has 12 giphys.
+You click an image to earn points and the game ends if an image is clicked twice.
+To learn more about react please look at the bottom of the page.
+How to use:

+visit:
+Here is a screenshot: screen shot 2018-09-27 at 8 44 21 am

+This Project in maintained by peter6468 and users can contact him to get help.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>